varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 Specifically, the `PageContext` instance provides a `data` property which is a simple data store that lets you add any data values into it that you want and can then later query by type.

-So for the `title` example above, let's sidestep momentarily exactly where from the page we'll add the data.
-Using it looks like this:
+So for the `title` example above, let's wrap it in a class (for type uniqueness).
+We'll sidestep momentarily exactly where from the page we'll create and add the data.
+The pattern looks like this:

 ```kotlin 1,4,9
 class PageLayoutData(val title: String)